Curriculum Vitae

 Theater.
 In addition to his duties in the sound booth, Mr. Hughes was responsible for production sound design.
 He has been a member of the Audio Engineering

 Committee (R3) since 2003 and is currently the Co-Chairman of Working Group 1.
-He is a member of ALMA International, the National Systems Contractor Association (NSCA), the Acoustical
+He is also a longtime member of Synergetic Audio Concepts (Syn-Aud-Con).

-Society of America (ASA), and a longtime member of Synergetic Audio Concepts (Syn-Aud-Con).
-His close working relationship with the Ahnert Feistel Media Group (AFMG)
+His close working relationship with the Ahnert Feistel Media Group (AFMG) in Berlin, Germany gave him the opportunity

 In addition to his formal education at Georgia Tech, Mr. Hughes has received special instruction on audio and related topics.